sfeakes/GPIO_Pi/README.md

   - GPIO Pi just supports basic GPIO control, and will never do anything else.

 Most function signitures and constants are identical to Wiring Pi, makeing compiling between the two as simply as pissible.<br>
-Some of the code was simply cut n pate from Wiring Pi, and other parts use the logic, so the credit for this must go to Goron from Wiring Pi.
+Some of the code was simply cut n pate from Wiring Pi, and other parts use the logic or Wiring Pi, so the credit for this must go to Goron from Wiring Pi.

 # Notes